• Home

 • Lastly, be thorough with the scheme and pattern of the bare act.
 By this, I mean that you should put special emphasis on repetitive readings of just the indexes of all laws.
 This will make you well-versed with the structure of the law and hence help you qualify for the prelims exam.

-How to Prepare for Judiciary Mains Examination?
+Short tips to Prepare for Judiciary Mains Examination:

 • If you follow all the above suggestions, you must have gone through all the concepts of law in the syllabus by now.